Latiao: 2018-2019 crackdown

 Latiao has been subject to a number of food safety crackdowns.

-In May 2018, the food safety authority of Shanxi Province found that Wei Long does not meet the local safety standards.
-Specifically, Wei Long latiao uses sorbic acid and dehydroacetic acid while the local standard does not allow their use in "flavoured flour products".
-In September 2018, Hubei's Food and Drug Administration followed suit and suspended sales of Wei Long.
+In May 2018, the food safety authority of Shanxi Province found that Weilong does not meet the local safety standards.
+Specifically, Weilong latiao uses sorbic acid and dehydroacetic acid while the local standard does not allow their use in "flavoured flour products".
+In September 2018, Hubei's Food and Drug Administration followed suit and suspended sales of Weilong.

 In March 2019, China Central Television's 315 Gala (an annual consumer's rights TV program on World Consumer Rights Day) exposed the conditions of several other Latiao factories in Henan and Hunan.
 The Gala alleges that questionable food additives and sanitary practices are used.